jeffwhw/udacity_ad_pj2/writeup.md

 ---

+** Update2 **

+This update brings several modifcations based on the review result:

+1) Correct the calculation of center deviation.
+Previous calculation is targeted at the wrong object.
+Intead of calculation of the vehicle center to the left line, I corrected it now to the deviation of the vehicle center left to the center of lane.

+2) Correct the calculation of radius of curvature.
+This time, I convered first the found points from pixel to meters.
+Then I re-calculate the polinomial coefficient.
+Finally, I use this new coefficients to calculate the curvature.

+3) Optimize the lane searching algorithm.
+Based on the result of last searching,the algorithm searchs either based on histogram (fresh start or damaged lane detection in last iteration) or the surrond area of last found lines.
+For this purpose, I created a new function "search_around_poly()".

+Please check [link to my second trial video](./output_images/project_video_second_run.mp4) for the final result.

 ** Update **

 Correct the calculation of distance to lines.
 Previously the wrong parameters was passed to the caculation function.
 Please check [link to my second trial video](./output_images/project_video_second_run.mp4).